SmartHomes473/SmartHomesProtocol/SmartOutlets.md

 ## Description

-This document describes the protocol used for communication between the Smart Outlets Network (`coordinator`) and the SMRTControl device (`client`).
+This document describes the protocol used for communication between the SmartOutlets network (`coordinator`) and the SMRTControl device (`client`).

 ## Packet Format

 Each packet consists of three components:

+ * a device type ID
- * a packet identifier
+ * a packet ID
  * a message ID
  * a data segment

+The devie type ID identifies the message as a SmartOutlets packet.
+This should always be `0x03` for all communication between the `coordinator` and the `client`.

-The packet identifier contains is one byte that uniquely identifies the packet type.
+The packet ID contains is one byte that uniquely identifies the packet type.

 The message ID is an arbitrary identifier for the message.
 In all requests, it is chosen by the `client` and in all responses it is the ID of the message being responded to.
 For example, a response to a request with message ID 0x1F would also have a message ID of 0x1F.
 This is so the `client` can associate the response it receives with the specific request it issued.